 Building a large inventory of untested code typically increases the costs and time associated with fixing defects.
-This in turn increases the costs and challenges associated with version control, dependency management, and the delivery of working, tested, remediated code.
+This, in turn, increases the costs and challenges associated with version control, dependency management, and the delivery of working, tested, remediated code.
 Our objective is to improve lead-time and to deliver frequently.
 There should not be more than 4 weeks worth of throughput active in a team from Ready to Delivered.
 Less is better.
-We like to see 2 weeks or less.
+We like to see for two weeks or less.

 - Headcount available / Headcount expected